Greg Sutton (soccer)

-Greg Sutton (born April 19, 1977) is a Canadian former soccer player and broadcaster.
-He played as a goalkeeper for several A-League and Major League Soccer teams, including the Montreal Impact and Toronto FC, as well as the Canadian national team.
+Gregory Sutton (born April 19, 1977) is a Canadian former soccer player and broadcaster.
+He played as a goalkeeper for several A-League and Major League Soccer teams, including the Montreal Impact and Toronto FC, as well as the Canada national team.

 Playing career

 Youth and college

 Sutton was born in Canada, but spent a good part of his adolescence playing soccer in Bethel, Connecticut, United States, where his father was transferred as part of his employment.
 He played college soccer at St. Lawrence University in Canton, New York.